chrissuarez/Resource-Management-App-Script/README.md

   1. `Import & Transform` – runs the full pipeline (`refreshAll()`).
   2. `Build Availability` – recalculates the availability matrix only (useful after editing staff/hour sheets).
   3. `Build Capacity` – rebuilds the final capacity table after ad-hoc schedule tweaks.
-  4. `Scaffold Region Config Sheets` – (re)creates the `Region Calendar` and `Region Holidays` templates for maintaining working patterns and country-specific holidays.
+  4. `Scaffold Region Config Sheets` – fills the template tabs only if they're missing or still contain the sample data, preventing accidental overwrites of real configs.

 ### Scheduled
 - In Apps Script, go to **Triggers** and create a time-driven trigger on `refreshAll()` (e.g., daily after the reports arrive).